Technology Guide – Spring 2025

 You can connect to our secure wireless network, MiddleburyCollege, using your Middlebury account (username@middlebury.edu) and password.
 Connection to the campus network allows access to the internet, printing, and cloud storage.

-All students, faculty, and staff have a cloud-hosted Exchange e-mail account that is protected by Multi-Factor Authentication (MFA).
+All students, faculty, and staff have a cloud-hosted Exchange e-mail account.
 Email is Middlebury’s standard messaging method, so it is your responsibility to monitor your account for communications.
-See our Account Lifecycle Policy for how long you will have access to your account.
-See our accounts website for further details.
+See Email Configuration (go/emailconfig/) for information about setting up specific email clients.
+Important: We do not support Gmail.

 A list of public computers can be found on the Equipment page.
 Both Middlebury and Monterey use print queues named MiddBW (prints black & white, double-sided by default) and MiddColor (prints color, single-sided by default).
 You can adjust the default settings both from the print screen and on the printer itself.
 Install these queues for the most flexible printing options.
 You must be connected to the MiddleburyCollege network to use our printers.